mecid/mecid.github.io/_posts/2020-04-29-the-magic-of-fixed-size-modifier-in-swiftui.md

 category: Layout
 ---

-You may have seen some examples of fixed size modifier usage while trying to fix the issue with multiline text in *SwiftUI*.
+You may have seen some examples of fixed size modifier usage while trying to fix the issue with multiline text in SwiftUI.
 But do you know what exactly fixed size modifier does?
 How does it work?
 Today I want to talk about all the magic and power behind the fixed size modifier.

 #### Basics
-*SwiftUI* documentation says that the fixed size modifier fixes this view at its ideal size.
+SwiftUI documentation says that the fixed size modifier fixes this view at its ideal size.
 I think the best way to understand how the fixed size modifier works is the visual example.
 Let's take a look at a small sample.

 ```swift
 struct Example1: View {